 All good barbecue chefs understand the importance of bark to the flavor and enjoyment of smoked meats.
 While the term bark is becoming more widely used by those outside hardcore barbecue circles, it is still misunderstood by many.
 The record will be set straight here, and everyone will be better able to understand the vital importance of having good bark on their meat.

-Bark is a hard crust-like substance that forms on the outside of meat that is smoked in barbecue fashion.
-The bark results from a combination of the dry rub, caramelized sugar, rendered fat, and smoke that is cooking on the surface of the meat.
+The BBQ bark is a hard crust-like substance that forms on the outside of the meat that is smoked in barbecue fashion.
+The bark results from a combination of the dry rub, caramelized sugar, rendered fat, temperature control, and smoke that is cooking on the surface of the meat.
 Bark forms on the outside and not the inside of meat because it is exposed to both direct heat and oxygen.
 The formation of bark is actually the product of some pretty complex chemical reactions.

 The texture contrast of bark is also important.
-The bark is hard and crusty, and that is complemented with the soft, juicy interior of the meat.
+It is hard and crusty, and that is complemented with the soft, juicy interior of the meat.
 This again provides the most balanced and enjoyable bite.

 How to Get Good Bark